COVID-19 Pandemic – Changes to Library Services

 You can also browse within specific item records by using the “Find similar items” feature.

-Interlibrary Loans (ILL)/RACER resume February 16 on a reduced basis.
-This is due to ongoing COVID-19 implications that require library location closures across Ontario and copyright law that necessitates physical copies remain unavailable as long as RACER lending partners subscribe to HathiTrust emergency temporary access service.
+Interlibrary loans/RACER services are available on a reduced basis.
+This is due to ongoing COVID-19 implications that require library closures across Ontario and copyright law that necessitates physical copies remain unavailable as long as lending partners subscribe to HathiTrust emergency temporary access service.

 Returned library materials are quarantined for 72 hours.
 Though timing recommendations vary, based on research conducted by Project REALM (the REopening Archives, Libraries, and Museums project), we’re adopting a quarantine period of 72 hours for returns before they are processed by staff.
 We also monitor the International Federation of Library Associations’ COVID-19 and the Global Library Field safe-handling guidelines for any significant changes.